TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 The tool that helped me most while assessing my options was the interactive map of field schools at the database website offered by the Archaeological Fieldwork Opportunities Bulletin.
 The web interface takes the form of an interactive map of the world, with pins showing the locations of field schools on every continent except Antarctica.
 You can narrow your search by country and view a list of matching field schools.
 Then, you can select from any matches to read all the detailed information in what they call a "profile."

 The archeological field program profile contains as much information as the school itself provides.
-For example, The Maya Research Program that will run for some time and is my field school, has one of the most detailed profiles on the site.
-It includes everything from the cost of lodging, scholarship information, whether you will receive academic credit and a link to the actual website.
+For example, The Maya Research Program, which will run for some time and is my field school, has one of the most detailed profiles on the site.
+It includes everything from the cost of lodging to scholarship information, whether you will receive academic credit and a link to the actual website.

 Commit